-- (i) A single system of delivery. - (ii) Vertical and horizontal integrated structures from classrooms to district level to deliver consistency. - (iii) Evidenced based design and implementation of MHPSS and SEL practices at school and community level. - (iv) Coordinated protocols for intervention: process driven identification, intervention, monitoring and evaluations. - (v) Integrated referral and reporting mechanisms.
+- (ii) Vertical and horizontal integrated structures from classrooms to district level to deliver consistency. - (iii) Evidenced based design and implementation of MHPSS and SEL practices at school and community level. - (iv) Coordinated protocols for intervention: process driven identification, intervention, monitoring and evaluations. - (v) Integrated referral and reporting mechanisms.